Census Dots

 Native American/Other

-Of the 745 places in Michigan, Birmingham is the 55th most populous.
+Birmingham is ranked the 55th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Birmingham was ranked the 55th most populous place in the 2020 Census.

 Birmingham's White Population